parente/tott/doc/sessions/express.rst

 Bootstrap the code
 ##################

 Express has a command line utility that will lay out a suggested skeleton for an Express-based web application.
 Learn how to use it and then run it.
+(Hint: ``express`` is already installed globally on *tottbox*, but don't forget to run ``npm install`` in the project skeleton it creates.)

 Secure the site
 ###############